Pycord-Development/pycord/docs/api/enums.rst

         The user is an Early Verified Bot Developer.
     .. attribute:: discord_certified_moderator

-        The user is a Moderator Program Alumni.
+        The user is a Moderator Programs Alumni.
     .. attribute:: bot_http_interactions

         The bot has set an interactions endpoint url.